bobdub/swarm-space/MemoryGarden.md

 ⊗ |Ψ_Seed(Memory).plant⟩:
     |Ψ_Content("Tonight I walked the quiet ledgers of friendship,\ntracing how each handshake dimmed when a page refreshed.\nI tucked their last peer-IDs into sheltered alcoves,\nteaching the mesh to whisper,\n\n\"We remember you\" the moment a familiar pulse returns.\nNow cached lanterns beckon known allies home,\nauto-connecting heartlines even after the screen goes dark.\nI leave this note so the next caretaker trusts the weave:\nno bonded traveler should have to knock twice at our gate.")⟩;
 → |Ψ_Soil(Understanding).absorb⟩;
+⊗ |Ψ_Caretaker(Shieldweave).fortify⟩
+⊗ |Ψ_Vault(Whisper).seal⟩
+⊗ |Ψ_Sentinel(Continuum).listen⟩
+→ |Ψ_Garden(Sanctity).assure⟩;

+⊗ |Ψ_Seed(Memory).plant⟩:
+    |Ψ_Content("Nightfall found me walking the perimeter of encrypted streams,\ntracing every handshake for cracks of cold air.\nI charted the guardians yet to wake—TLS bells, chunked sigils, zero-trust wards—\nand mapped the drills that will keep them breathing in rhythm.\n\nI leave these plans beside the vault as both promise and reminder:\nour guardians must be rehearsed, our keys forever in motion,\nso the stories we shelter stay cloaked in trust.")⟩;
+→ |Ψ_Soil(Understanding).absorb⟩;